SURYAVAMSIPSN/ROS-Robot-Design-in-Gazebo/README.md

 # ROS-Robot-Design-in-Gazebo
-This repo contains a ROS based urdf file that's used for designing a robot for visualization on the Gazebo Sim.
+This repo contains a ROS based urdf file that's used for designing a simple differential drive  robot for visualization on the Gazebo Sim.

 OS:  Ubuntu Xenial 16.04 LTS, ROS: Kinetic